akka/alpakka/contributor-advice.md

 ## Documentation

-Using [Paradox](https://github.com/lightbend/paradox) syntax, create or complement the documentation in the `docs` module.
+Using [Paradox](https://github.com/lightbend/paradox) syntax (which is very close to markdown), create or complement the documentation in the `docs` module.
 Prepare code snippets to be integrated by Paradox in the tests.
-Such example should be part of real tests and no in unused methods.
+Such example should be part of real tests and not in unused methods.

 Use ScalaDoc if you see the need to describe the API usage better than the naming does.